 Hazardous chemical spill/and or release

-In the event of a fire alarm, Campus Safety Officers are dispatched to the location of the alarm to lead the evacuation effort.
+In the event of a fire alarm, University of Dallas Police Department officers are dispatched to the location of the alarm to lead the evacuation effort.
 In the event of fire, elevators are not to be used.

 RELOCATION/EVACUATION OPERATING PROCEDURES FOR RESIDENCE HALL